SolidShineUi 2.0.1

 Coming Soon

-Version 2.0 will be coming later this year!
-Don't be surprised if don't see much activity on the Main branch for some periods of time, as I'll be using sub-branches to develop various features, including an upcoming Ribbon control!
+Version 2.0 is here!
+See the release page for more info on all the new stuff in there.
+Up next will be version 2.1, coming in 2026 or 2027.
+Don't be surprised if don't see much activity on the main branch for some periods of time, as I'll be using sub-branches to develop various features, including an upcoming Ribbon control!

 View the roadmap for more details on my plans.